Monthly Zoom Reading Group

 King T.L.
 (2019) The Black Shoals: Offshore Formations of Black and Native Studies.
 Durham and London: Duke University Press.

-Previous reading groups:-
+Previous reading group meetings:-

 29th April, 2021:-